 Kick wax, also known as grip wax, is used on traditional classic cross country skis to grip the snow, so the skier can glide forwards.
 The more effective the wax is, the more efficient the skier will be.
 There is different wax available for different snow temperatures.
 Many wax products for classic skiing will give a temperature range that it will work best in.
-It is important to know if your skis are waxable or waxless as the latter doesn't require wax.
-Classic skis that have synthetic skins or fishscales for kick zones don’t require wax and are more convenient for beginners.
+It is important to know if your skis are waxable or waxless as the latter doesn't require kick wax.
+Classic skis that have synthetic skins or fishscales in the kick zones don’t require kick wax and are more convenient for beginners.

 How Do I Apply Kick Wax?